resilmesh2/THF/README.md

 ### Example Queries

 - "Show me the top 10 hosts with most alerts this week."
-- "What alerts are there for user john.doe?"
+- "What alerts are there for user SYSTEM?"
 - "Find T1055 process injection techniques detected recently."
 - "Which users accessed host win10-01 in the last 24 hours?"
 - "Show me unusual login patterns from yesterday."